Game on for Women

 Some examples of sports facilities and clubs that provide suitable facilities for people of all ages, genders, abilities and cultural backgrounds include:

-- Waller Park – Centenary Plains BMX Club.
+- Waller Park – Centenary Plains BMX Club has female friendly amenities.

 In partnership with the Queensland Government’s Female Facilities Program and Logan City Council, these clubs are improving their facilities to better cater for their growing number of women: